jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

 ***

 I stopped at the [Belgian Comic Strip Center](https://www.comicscenter.net/en/home) for a few hours.
 The main attraction for me was Tintin, as I read a lot of those comics growing up, and I bought some Tintin related souvenirs that I really liked.
+Tintin and The Smurfs are the two most famous comics that come from Belgium, and the museum had large sections devoted to both.

 ***